Skip To Content Privacy Page

 Deferment Requests/NSLDS Reporting

-Students who have loans from prior schools may choose to complete the In-School Deferment Form (obtained from their lender) and submit it to their Student Success Counselor.
+Students who have loans from prior schools may choose to complete the In-School Deferment Form (obtained from their lender) and submit it to their Student Finance Advisor.
 An in-school deferment request will not be certified until the student is enrolled at least half-time for the trimester.

 Enrollment statuses are reported to NSLDS every 30 days.
 Students who are not attending courses during a trimester are reported as less than half-time for that trimester.
 Enrollment status reporting through NSLDS can affect eligibility for in-school deferments and grace periods on federal Direct loans.